The classification of 2-reflective modular forms: Classification of 2-reflective modular forms

 \subsection{Final classification}

 \begin{proof}[Proof of Theorem \ref{th:non12}] Combining \cite[Theorem 3.8]{Wan18}, Theorem \ref{th:nonsign12}, Theorem \ref{th:sign19} together, we complete the proof. \end{proof}

-\begin{proof}[Proof of Theorem \ref{th:main2reflective}] By Theorem \ref{th:2-reflective}, Theorem \ref{th:sign19}, Theorem \ref{th:2reflectNiemeier}, Theorem \ref{th:quasiNiemeier} and \S \ref{sec:othertype}, we finish the proof.
+\begin{proof}[Proof of Theorem \ref{th:main2reflective}] By Theorem \ref{th:2-reflective}, Theorem \ref{th:sign19}, Theorem \ref{th:2reflectNiemeier}, Theorem \ref{th:quasiNiemeier} and \S \ref{sec:othertype}, we conclude the proof.
 The only thing that we need to explain is the following.
 Every lattice listed in (c) has a $2$-reflective modular form constructed as a quasi pull-back of $\Phi_{12}$.
-For every such pull-back, we have that $\beta_0=1$ and the weight $k>12$.
-Thus, every lattice in the genus of $L$ has $2$-roots.
-The fact that the Weyl vector has positive norm can be proved by direct calculation or by Remark \ref{rem:pullback} in the next section. \end{proof}
+For every such quasi pull-back, we have that $\beta_0=1$ and the weight $k>12$.
+Thus every lattice in the genus of $L$ has $2$-roots.
+Moreover, the quasi pull-back is a cusp form and then its Weyl vector has positive norm. \end{proof}

 \begin{proof}[Proof of Corollary \ref{th:2reflectivesingularweight}] It is a direct consequence of Theorem \ref{th:main2reflective} and the weight formula \eqref{eq:weight}. \end{proof}

 As an application, we give a classification of modular forms with complete $2$-divisor.